djsudduth/keep-it-markdown/README.md

 > Enter a keyword search, label search or '--all' to convert Keep notes to md or '--x' to exit:
 ```

-Entering a query term and pressing Enter will execute your first export of a note or set of notes as individual markdown files.
+Entering a query term and pressing Enter will execute your first export of a note or set of notes as individual markdown files from your active note list.

 **NOTE: first time you execute, exported md files will be created in a default KIM sub-directory called 'mdfiles' within your install directory.
 Images are exported into 'media' within the default directory.
 This can be changed later**.